upclinux/upclinux.github.io/_posts/2014-12-16-legacy-mbr-to-uefi-gpt-hackintosh.markdown

 1. USE AT YOUR OWN RISK!
 2. TWO IMPORTANT THINGS:
-	1. Hackintosh is well working.
+	1. Hackintosh is working well.
 	2. Your computer supports UEFI.
 There's maybe no such options in BIOS Setup but the computer really supports EFI in fact, for example, my Lenovo V470.
 3. This article aims to the migration without reinstalling anything.
 It may be a bit tricky.
 So the easiest way to change is recreate the partition table and everything will begin in the new world.
 4. There is no Windows in my computer so anything on Windows is just my conjecture.
-5. You need to know Chinese unless you have a greater disk tool.
+5. I use a Chinese disk tool.

 ## Important Knowledges